St. Augustine College (Illinois): Academics

 Early Childhood Education, Respiratory Therapy, and General Studies.
 St. Augustine College's Social Work program is accredited by the Council on Social Work Education’s Commission.

-The college currently has roughly 1,000 students attending the school.
-St. Augustine College offers 14 degree programs at both the associates and bachelors level.
+The college enrolled roughly 1,000 students at the time of its closing.
+St. Augustine College offered 14 degree programs at both the associates and bachelors level.

 The approximate tuition rate for St. Augustine is $13,200 per academic year.